 - Sun Safety – Just a reminder that children will need sunhats at school every day.
 Please make sure they are named.

-- Attendance – Please ensure that your children arrive at school on time and that we are aware of their absence by 9 am each day.
+- Attendance – Please ensure that your children arrive at school on time and that we are aware of their absence by 9.00am each day.
+You can either telephone the office and leave an absence message or go online to the school website and use the Report an absence tab.
 We do follow up lateness and absence as we are required to report on both to the Ministry of Education and the Board of Trustees.
 If you are planning a holiday in term time please advise your child’s teacher and the office.